pmc-community/figma/doc-contents/_tools/cat-info.md

 permalink: /cat-info
 title: Categories
 nav_order: 1
-excerpt: "Explore the categories of documents.
+excerpt: "Explore site categories and your own custom categories.
 Organise as you want by using custom categories."
 ---